mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-16"></a>
 [Back to top](#top)
 ## IL-16 -- Rep. Adam Kinzinger (R)
+### Committees
+Adam Kinzinger is the #16 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,235,000.00 in SC HEP grants.